vhurna/devops_todolist_kubernetes_task_11_controlling_scheduling/README.md

     1. Add Pod Anti-Affinity rule so mysql could not be scheduled on the same node
     1. Add Node Affinity rule so mysql scheduled on a node with `app=mysql` label
 1. Deployment requirements:
-    1. Add Node Affinity Rules to schedule deployment on a `app=kube2py` labeled nodes (Use `PreferedDuringSchedulingIgnoredDuringExecution`)
+    1. Add Node Affinity Rules to schedule deployment on a `app=todoapp` labeled nodes (Use `PreferedDuringSchedulingIgnoredDuringExecution`)
     1. Add Pod Anti-Affinity rule so deployment could not be scheduled on the same node
 1. `bootstrap.sh` should containe all the commands to deploy all the required resources in the cluster
 1. `README.md` should have instructuions on how to validate the changes